The truth about college acceptance rates: Are selective schools really better?

 We determine which university type offers the best investment to students using 2 metrics:

-• EarningsPlus considers average salaries of people who went to a school 3 years after graduation as compared to a benchmark.
+- EarningsPlus considers average salaries of people who went to a school 10 years after starting college as compared to a benchmark.

 Payback and earnings data combine into one economic score (ES); the lower the score, the better.
 The median economic score for the colleges we evaluated is 3.73.
 Schools with a score of 1.44 are in the top 5 percentile, while colleges with an ES of 8.17 are in the bottom 5 percentile.